TyronBech/TyronBech/README.md

 I'm Tyron Bechayda from Philippines<br><br>
 - 👨‍🎓 I’m currently a BSIT student at Polytechnic University of the Philippines Taguig Branch<br>
 - 📚 I'm currently learning Laravel, Tailwind CSS, jQuery, and MySQL<br>
-- ⚡ I have interest in 3D art and in my spare time I create projects in Blender
+- ⚡ I have interest in 3D art and in my spare time I create projects in Blender<br>
 - 🏢 I am currently working as an intern, full stack web developer using Laravel, PHP, MySQL, and Bootstrap</p>